 To ensure the best outcome for your case, avoid posting private info on Facebook that could be used to discredit your claim.
 For example, if a plaintiff suffers a neck injury in a car accident caused by another driver, it would be reckless for the victim to pose for pictures while traveling the world or running a marathon.

 One of the most popular and accessible social media outlets is Facebook.
 While Facebook and other social media platforms have privacy settings intended to protect your personal information, they are not always set to provide adequate protection during an injury claim investigation.

 It’s best to avoid or limit your social media use until your claim is resolved, but if you can’t resist the urge to stay off Facebook take note of your privacy settings and make adjustments accordingly:

 First, ensure only your friends can see your posts; only you should be able to see your friends list.
 Click “Limit Past Posts” on the right side of the Privacy page to convert content on your Timeline from being visible to Public or Friends of Friends, to Friends only.

 Change the audience for individual posts by selecting Friends, Friends of Friends, or Public in the post itself.
 Remember that anyone who is tagged in a post, as well as their friends, can see the post.

 The second step is to secure your Timeline.
 Ensure only you can post on your timeline, and enable your Timeline Review feature.

-Finally, remember that Facebook’s apps have access to your Friends list as well as any information you have chosen to make public.
+Finally, remember that Facebook’s apps have access to your Friends list.
 Delete any apps you don’t use.